bhoward/CSC480-MockDB/MockDB/README.md

 * Majors must start with the "Beginning" course and then take all of the remaining courses in sequence.
 The "Senior Project" course may be taken concurrently with "Special Topics".

-* Each course is taught once per year, with an unlimited number of students.
+* Each course is taught at least once per year, with a limited number of students per section (currently 60).

 * Each department matriculates a fixed number of new students per year (currently 20).